-Easy to Wash and Highly Durable: our garments are designed to last, wash after wash, and to be passed down between siblings over many years.
+Easy to Wash and Highly Durable: Our garments are designed to last, wash after wash, and to be passed down between siblings over many years.

-Moisture wicking: Bamboo fabric absorbs moisture away from the skin, preventing clammy and sore skin in hot temperatures.
+Absorbent: Bamboo fabric absorbs moisture away from the skin, preventing clammy and sore skin in hot temperatures.

 Sensitive: Bamboo clothing is ideal for babies with sensitive or allergy-prone skin, especially newborns, who can be particularly vulnerable at such a young age.

-Kind to the Environment: fastest growing plant, using much less water than cotton, no need for pesticides.
+Kind to the Environment: Fastest growing plant, using much less water than cotton, no need for pesticides.

 See MORI’s bamboo essentials collection here

 Expert sleep advice from pregnancy to parenthood to help the whole family get a better night's sleep.
 Just enter your email address, click the below button and your download link will appear.